-The way of life for expats is one of hard work counterbalanced with plenty of sunshine, exceptional facilities and amenities and enough freedom and money to enjoy a very high standard of living.
+The regular way of life for expats living in Dubai is a combination of hard work counterbalanced with plenty of sunshine, exceptional facilities, and amenities, with enough freedom and money to enjoy a very high standard of living.

-Dubai is a Muslim state, it is strict in its moral and ethical code, it has very different laws to those we have in the UK or in Europe or America for example, and if you want to live and work in the UAE you need to tread particularly carefully when it comes to your behaviour.
+Dubai is a Muslim state.
+It is strict in its moral and ethical code, it has very different laws to those we have in the UK, Europe, or America, and if you want to live and work in the UAE you need to tread particularly carefully when it comes to staying on the right side of those regulations.

 We have produced a report that compiles the information you need to know and understand if you’re going to have a safe and enjoyable time living or on vacation in the UAE – from dress code to alcohol consumption and drug abuse to holding hands in public.
 We cover it all.

-Now you can have no excuses that you didn’t know your behaviour was not acceptable in Dubai – and you can have no worries about being arrested because you will be well aware of what is and is not appropriate behaviour.
+You’ll have no excuses that you didn’t know certain behavior was not acceptable in Dubai – and most importantly, you’ll have no worries about being arrested because you will be well aware of what is and is not appropriate behavior.